OpenRTX/OpenRTX/README.md

 minmea is released under the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE v2.

+The libopencm3 code is released under the terms of the GNU Lesser General Public License (LGPL), version 3 or later.

 ## Disclaimer

 This project was created for research and amateur radio use only,